Virumbugiren

 The film went on to gain success before release in 2001, by winning four Tamil Nadu State Film Awards including Best Film and Best Director for Susi Ganesan.
 Sneha also won the Best Actress award, while Easwari Rao scooped the Best Supporting Actress award.

 Plot

 Sivan is an aspiring designer.
-His hopes crash when he lands up with the responsibility of looking after his mother and younger brothers with his father's sudden death.
+His hopes crash when he ends up with the responsibility of looking after his mother and younger brothers after his father's sudden death.
 Since his father dies while in service, Shivan is forced to take up his father's job as a fire service man.
 He meets Thavamani, a beautiful rustic while on a posting in a village, and they fall in love.
 But Thavamani's father and the whole village are against the lovers.
 How the lovers fight against all odds and win forms the rest of this love story.